Kioubit/FlapAlerted/README.md

 ### Setup notes

 The program will listen on port 1790 for incoming BGP sessions (passive mode - no outgoing connections).
-Peering multiple nodes with a single instance of the program is supported.
 It is recommended to adjust the `routeChangeCounter` and `minimumAge` parameters (see usage) to produce the desired result.

 ### Usage
 ```